-- Low volume road (carrying typically less than 500 vehicle per day) - Sidewalks and non motorized transport infrastructure - Storm water drainage and - Trenching
+- Low volume road (carrying typically less than 500 vehicle per day) - Sidewalks and non motorized transport infrastructure - Storm water drainage and - Trenching and stone pitching.

-This guideline apply where such projects contain a significant amount of the construction activities for which the use of labour is specified in the generic labour intensive specification; I.e excavation, loading, short- distance hauling, offloading, spreading grassing and stone pitching.
 The municipality must be satisfied that sufficient local labour (willing to work) is available for the project before proceeding with the project as a labour - intensive project.

+This guideline apply where such projects contain a significant amount of the construction activities for which the use of labour is specified in the generic labour intensive specification; Le excavation, loading, short-distance hauling, offloading, spreading grassing